theta360developers/plugin-guide/docs/fisheye.md

 - Permission setting to access storage and camera
 - Post-production workflow
 - Conversion of dual-fisheye to equirectangular
-- High Dynamic Range Images
+- High Dynamic Range Imaging

 ## Install apk from Source

 ### Requirements

-* Tested with THETA V firmware 2.40.2
+Tested with THETA V firmware 2.40.2

 ### Known Issues